 Urinary incontinence affects more women than men — an estimated 30% of women ages 30-60.
-The experienced team of obstetricians and gynecologists at Mott Women Healthcare in the Chinatown neighborhood of New York City, understand this embarrassing problem that impacts your quality of life.
+The experienced team of obstetricians and gynecologists at Mott Women Healthcare in New York City, understand this embarrassing problem that impacts your quality of life.
 The physicians expertly diagnose the cause of your incontinence and offer solutions to help improve your condition and your quality of life.
 Call the office or schedule an appointment online.

 Urinary incontinence is a loss of bladder control that causes involuntary urine leakage.
 Incontinence often occurs after pregnancy or as you get older, but it doesn’t have to disrupt your life indefinitely.
 It’s the result of the weakening of your urinary sphincter, the muscle that allows you to hold or release urine from your bladder.

 You can experience urinary incontinence in different ways.
 Some women have leaky bladders, while others have an increased need or sudden urges to get to a toilet fast.
 Or you might have to get up many times during the night to empty your bladder, which interrupts your sleep and makes it hard to get enough rest if it’s a nightly occurrence.